taseenb/frontend-test/NOTES.md

 - **Integration tests** In the real world - and with more complex filters or interactions - we would want to have integration tests and mimic user actions on the filters and the UI.

 - **Mobile** The app is usable on mobile but it needs some work to actually look and feel like the [design](https://www.figma.com/file/4MqQhKPsnKetTud9tm6kDY/Superformula-FE-test-264388d?node-id=0%3A1).

+- **A back button!** There is no way to go back in the design.
+Adding navigation UI (breadcrumbs or simmply a back link) would be good!